 With its main office located at 6300 West Denton Street in Boise, Idaho, Ada County Juvenile Court Services (ACJCS) began here in 1974 with a 32-bed detention facility, 1 court room, 1 judge, 1.5 prosecutors, 1 public defender, 8 probations officers, and court support and detention staff.
 Over the years, the building and the services offered have undergone numerous changes and expansions.
-ACJCS now has several branch offices, a 71-bed detention facility, 3 courtrooms, 3 judges, 5.5 prosecutors, 1 victim/witness coordinator, 1 certified service dog (named "Sunday"), 4 public defenders, 1 criminal investigator, 35 probation officers, 25 program/counseling staff, 60 detention staff, and about 20 court support staff, collectively serving about 2,800 youth and families.
+ACJCS now has several branch offices, a 71-bed detention facility, 3 courtrooms, 3 judges, 5.5 prosecutors, 1 victim/witness coordinator, 1 certified service dog (named "Sunday"), 4 public defenders, 1 criminal investigator, about 40 probation officers, 20 program/counseling staff, 60 detention staff, and 20 court support staff, collectively serving nearly 2,900 youth and families.

 ACJCS is one of the finest juvenile courts in the country.
 Its mission is to provide professional services that build, reinforce, and sustain skills to enhance the lives of youth and families.
 As mandated by the 1995 Juvenile Corrections Act, we practice the Balanced Approach to juvenile services.
 The Balanced Approach requires that court staff give equal consideration to methods for holding a juvenile accountable, assessing and implementing ways to ensure protection of the community, and assisting a young person to develop pro-social skills.
 Prevailing over this methodology is the Victim’s Rights Amendment to the Idaho Constitution, which requires the court to provide equal or greater services to victims’ needs for restorative justice than to offenders’ court-ordered services for accountability and rehabilitation.